raminux/collab.share/README.md

 - [ ] Objective (start small)
     - [ ] I'm going to teach how to improve the platform
+        - General tutorials useful for various purposes
+        - Specific tutorials relating to platform development
+        - General trainings are just in the direction of platform development.
     - [ ] get feedback and participate users in the flow
     - [ ] make it fun and helpful
     - [ ] This section has a webpage called `Platform Development Guidelines`